aaronsheldon/albertahealthservices/21779/ScopeofWork.md

 The following tasks have to be undertaking to fulfill the request:

 * Deliever a workflow in Alteryx that takes a file containing the provincial health numbers of the selected cohort and returns the vital statistics information of the cohort in a separate file for download.
-   * Engineer query to resolve vital statistics to one record per person and select only a specified cohort.
+   * Engineer a query to resolve vital statistics to one record per person and only for a specified cohort.
-   * Engineer workflow of file upload->run query->file download.
+   * Engineer a workflow of `upload->query->download`.
-   * Unit test workflow to ensure basic functionality.
+   * Unit test the workflow to ensure basic functionality.
-   * Grant provisional access to web based workflow to stakeholders.
+   * Grant provisional access to the web based workflow to stakeholders.
+   * Train stakeholders to use the workflow.
-   * User acceptance testing of workflow.
+   * User acceptance testing of the workflow.
    * Set to production.
 * Deliever a workflow in Alteryx that takes a file containing the provincial health numbers of the selected cohort and returns the pharmacy dispensing information of the cohort in a separate file for download.
-    * Engineer query to resolve vital statistics to one record per person and select only a specified cohort.
+    * Engineer a query to resolve pharmacy dispensing to one record per event and only for a specified cohort.
-    * Engineer workflow of file upload->run query->file download.
+    * Engineer a workflow of `upload->query->download`.
-    * Unit test workflow to ensure basic functionality.
+    * Unit test the workflow to ensure basic functionality.
-    * Grant provisional access to web based workflow to stakeholders.
+    * Grant provisional access to the web based workflow to stakeholders.
+    * Train stakeholders to use the workflow.
-    * User acceptance testing of workflow.
+    * User acceptance testing of the workflow.
     * Set to production.